|Trust me sonny, make it about fighting the commies|

 1- The advice is way too general to really apply to you.

 You are a creative person.
 You are an artist.
 You are a writer.
 And you are probably some specific kind of writer like a poet or a fiction writer.
 A lot of advice is great for people...who are not you.
 Keep that in mind.
 Great advice for someone else might suck if you implement it.

 Example: People are constantly telling artists to get less sleep because that's what productive people do.
 "I made a million dollars by learning to sleep four hours a week and turning my psychotic breaks into popular anti-psychotropic-drug public service announcements!"
 Artists know better than to listen to this kind of crap--they will work better with sleep.
 They'll remember more dreams, have more neurotransmitters, be more creative and whimsical, have greater concentration to chase inspiration, and be in "survival mode" less than if they try to slowly adjust themselves to 4 hours a night or some crap like that.
 Artists who DO sleep less, usually just do.
 They didn't employ any form of gradual deprivation.
 They just happen to be people who are able to be high functioning on less sleep.

 Here's another: I always hear fiction writers being told to diligently outline their writing before they put pen to paper.
 You know who doesn't suggest this?
 Fiction writers.
+A few of them outline, most don't, and hardly ANY advise you that it's the key to success.
 They know that railroading plot leads to characters being forced into situations and ham-handed characterization.
 They suggest a conceptual idea, a few "plot grenades," and maybe a very general thought about direction, but then letting the characters drive the story.
 In most expository writing, however, it is very useful to outline, and a writer who just gets going without at least a mental map is actually somewhat foolish.
 So this is great advice for most writers, but for a fiction writer, it can do more harm than good.

 So make sure the advice you're getting is really advice for you.